-Dr Rebecca Huntley is one of Australians foremost researchers on social trends and has a background in publishing, academia and politics.
+Dr Rebecca Huntley is one of Australia's foremost researchers on social trends.

 In addition to books, Rebecca has written extensively for essay collections, magazines, newspapers and online publications.
-She was a feature writer for Australian Vogue and a columnist for BRW and writes a column twice a month for ABC Life.
+She was a feature writer for Australian Vogue and a columnist for BRW and ABC Life.

 She was an adjunct senior lecturer at the School of Social Sciences at The University of New South Wales.